aurelia/aurelia/docs/user-docs/aurelia-packages/dialog.md

 * `template` can be HTML elements, string or a function that resolves to such, or a promise of such.
 * `model` the data to be passed to the `canActivate` and `activate` methods of the view model if implemented.
 * `host` allows providing the element which will parent the dialog - if not provided the document body will be used.
+* `renderer` allows providing a custom renderer to be used, instead of the pre-registered one.
+This allows a single dialog service to be able to use multiple renderers for different purposes: default for modals, and a different one for notifications, alert etc...
 * `container` allows specifying the DI Container instance to be used for the dialog.
 If not provided a new child container will be created from the root one.
 * `lock` makes the dialog not dismissable via clicking outside, or using keyboard.
 * `keyboard` allows configuring keyboard keys that close the dialog.
 To disable set to an empty array `[]`.
 To cancel close a dialog when the _ESC_ key is pressed set to an array containing `'Escape'` - `['Escape']`.
 To close with confirmation when the _ENTER_ key is pressed set to an array containing `'Enter'` - `['Enter']`.
 To combine the _ESC_ and _ENTER_ keys set to `['Enter', 'Escape']` - the order is irrelevant. (takes precedence over `lock`)